sayandas1302/Movie-Recommendation-System/README.md

 4. Install all the dependencies mentioned in the "requirements.txt" file.

 ### Running the app:
-After ensuring that all dependencies are installed, follow these steps to run the web app
+After ensuring that all dependencies are installed, First open the "dataset" folder, theres 3 .rar file that stores the similarity matrix.
+Extract the similarity matrix from the 3 .rar files and follow these steps to run the web app

 1. Open the command line and activate the virtual environment.
 2. Run the "webapp.py" file, which will display a link in the command line.
 3. Paste the provided link into your browser and press enter to start the app.